http4k/www/src/website/content/news/http4k-v6-unleashing-the-power-of-simplicity/index.md

 It's easy enough to start from scratch with http4k, but we know that many of you have existing codebases that you want to migrate to http4k.
-Having done this ourselves, we know that it can be a bit of a pain to get started, which is why to make this easier, we've added a new `http4k-bridge` habitat which provides a set of modules to help you bridge the gap between http4k and other JVM technologies.
+Having done this ourselves, we know that it can be a bit of a pain to get started, which is why to make this easier, we've added a new `http4k-bridge` Feature which provides a set of modules to help you bridge the gap between http4k and other JVM technologies.
 This will be accompanied by a set of how-to guides which will cover the basics and strategies for migration.
-Here's a list of the initial technologies in the bridge habitat:
+Here's a list of the initial technologies in the Bridge Feature:

 - Helidon
 - Jakarta (handles Quarkus any any other Jakarta EE server)